kcloud/islandora_audio_batch/README.md

 #### Pruning the list of relationships

-This module records parent-child relationships in a database table.
+This module hijacks the islandora_compound_batch table, including the parent-child relationships in a database table.
 Periodically, you should prune this table by running the following command:

 `drush --user=admin islandora_compound_batch_prune_relationships`